joinself/self-sdk-examples/android/SelfExamples/README.md

 #### 4. Verification

 This simple app demonstrates how to integrate email and document verification processes.
-It also displays all verified credentials in the account.
+It also displays all verified credentials in the sdk.

 Steps:
   - Register an account